jluebeck/FaNDOM/README.md

 -  `-t` Number of threads.
 -  `-o` Path to a directory for saving all alignments and SV calls.
 -  `-n` Output filename of alignment files (appended to `-o`)
--  `-c` Assemble of reference that is used.
-19 for GRCh37 (or hg19) and 38 for GRCh38 (or hg38)
+-  `-c [19 or 38]` Assemble of reference that is used. `19` for GRCh37 (hg19) and `38` for GRCh38 (hg38)
--  `-m` minimum limit of molecule alignments to calling the structural variations(SV).
+-  `-m` minimum support of molecule alignments to calling the structural variations(SV).

-The output of this pipeline is in `-o`directory.
-It produced two folder named 'molecules' and 'alignments'. 'molecules' contains splited molecules and 'alignments' contains molecule alignments and SV.
-In the 'alignments' folder there is a file named 'final_alignment.xmap' contais all molecules alignments and  'SV.txt' Contains structural variants call.
+*Output files from this process*: The output of this pipeline is stored in the in `-o` directory.
+It produces two folders named 'molecules' and 'alignments'. 'molecules' contains split molecules and 'alignments' contains molecule alignments and SVs.
+In the 'alignments' folder there is a file named 'final_alignment.xmap' containing all molecule alignments.
+'SV.txt' contains the structural variants call.
 An example command:

 ```